The Substance

 I also think that the villain in the story is the system with Harvey as its mouthpiece, at its center.
 He is so uncaring, manipulative and tacitly evil I have no problem disliking him for being a villain.
 Denis Quaid did such a good job as the villain.
 Is that antagonist that gets away with his bad behavior because he works within the system and it protects him.
 This film stirred up all kinds of feelings about that kind of evil.

 Another grander theme is the fear of aging and death.
 This permeates the entire story even down to the scene when Harvey is eating the shrimp at the restaurant.
-He’s sucking down those shrimp the same way uses and casts away the careers of people.
-For him his great fear must be not being able to people to use.
+He’s sucking down those shrimp the same way he uses and casts away the careers of people.
+For him his great fear must be to not being able to devour people the way he does.
 That’s the form of career death he fears.

 This film is definitely worth the watch.
 So, check it out.